 I accepted a photography assignment for KANSAS Outdoors Magazine.
 They are working on a story about the Flint Hills Nature Trail and need images to show the trail.
 I thought that would be easy enough to do.
 I have ridden on the Rails to Trails bike trail plenty of times and it is not far from my home.
 It seems that they have done a lot of work to it and it gets longer and longer every year.
-I personally haven’t been on it in maybe a couple of years.
+I haven’t been on it in maybe a couple of years.
 I remember it being full of big chunky rock and although a scenic ride, not a very easy ride because of the big rock and sandy-like feeling that made it a tough ride.
 Seems like that has all changed, at least in the section between Bushong and Council Grove.
-All the rock has been replaced by pea sized gravel and is quite a pleasant ride.
-We even saw other cyclists out on the trail which is always a good thing.
+Pea sized gravel now covers the trail and it’s much more pleasant to ride.
+We even saw other cyclists out on the trail.

-I had the Salsa Fargo ready with a Revelate seatbag on the bike to hold my full sized Nikon slr for the shoot.
+I had the Salsa Fargo ready with a Revelate seatbag on the bike to hold my full-sized Nikon dslr for the shoot.
 That combination made for one heavy bike.
 I also had four water bottles, food, tools and tubes and the point and shoot for shooting while on the bike.
 The bike was straight up heavy.
 I would be riding with a bunch of carbon machines.
-I was a little concerned, but this was just going to be a chilled ride, so no worries.
+I was a little concerned, but this was a chilled ride, so no worries.

 Fall Cycling in the Flint Hills

 The day started out great.
 It was a bit nippy and looked like it might rain.
 I was hoping for a partly cloudy day for some good Flint Hills images.
 Oh well.
 I can’t change the weather.
-We started out fairly fast to get out of town, but then we slowed to a chilled pace as we hit gravel.
+We started out fairly fast to get out-of-town, but then we slowed to a chilled pace as we hit gravel.
 I was paying attention to my heart rate as to not blow a gasket.
-It was a bit higher than where I was told to keep it, but I figured it would be OK.
 I didn’t feel like I was pushing it too hard.

 Chris had two flats early in the ride.
 This led to much talk about tires, air pressure, tubeless vs tubes and other topics cyclists talk about while changing flats.
 I didn’t mind the breaks but hoped we wouldn’t be changing flats all day.
 Luckily this was the last flat.
 We were in some pretty country with the colors of Fall surrounding us as we filled the air with the sound of gravel crunching.
 All was right in the world.